Go to The Journal of Clinical Investigation

 • Supplemental material may include figures, tables, videos, or appendices but excludes large data sets.

-• Before submission, carefully review all files; they will not be checked by a copy editor.
+• Before submission, carefully review all files; they will not be checked by a copyeditor.
 JCI Insight is not responsible for any errors contained in data supplements.

 • In the case of accepted articles, the supplemental material will be posted online along with the final published article.

-Clinical Medicine manuscripts — first submissions
+Clinical Research and Public Health manuscripts — first submissions

 [Top of page] | [Author Information Center]